LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Bestiary/Beasts/Owl-Cat.md

 ## Attacks
 **Slash:** The Owl-Cat uses its sharp talons to slash at its foe, dealing 1d8 slashing damage.

-This attack has a 1/4 chance to cause bleeding for two rounds
+This attack has a 1/4 chance to cause [[The Nightmare Plague/Bestiary/Beasts/Owl-Cat#Bleeding|bleeding]] for two rounds

 **Bite:** The Owl-Cat lunges forward, beak snapping shut with formidable force, inflicting 2d4 piercing damage.